For good reason, the database of Fusion SaaS products is not available for ETL tools to work directly against.

 Most fusion pillars provide an excel spreadsheet download that details the data available in extracts, and how that maps to the view objects.

-6. Download the applicable spreadsheet for the release of fusion, typically the latest one, and use that to figure out the view object that you need to use for your data extract(s).
+2. Follow the link and download the applicable spreadsheet for the release of fusion, typically the latest one, and use that to figure out the view object that you need to use for your data extract(s).

 The spreadsheets provide information on the BI Subject Area and columns, as well as the Fusion Database Table and Column names.